Ethnic groups in Kerala: Malayali

 Malayalis are the native people of Kerala who speak Malayalam, the official language of the state.
 The Malayalam language is a Dravidian language which is spoken by 45 million people.
 Similar to other major languages, modern Malayalam includes loanwords from Arabic, Portuguese, and in more recent times English.
 While the majority of Malayalis live in Kerala, significant populations also exist in other parts of India, the Middle East, Europe and North America.
 According to the Indian census of 2011, there were 32,413,213 speakers of Malayalam in Kerala, making up 97.03% of the total population of the state.

-The majority (about 54%) of the Malayali people are Hindu, mostly of the Ezhavar, Ambalavasi, Namboothiri, Nair, Thiyyar, Kammalar (Vishwakarma), Pulayar, Mukkuvar and Nadar communities, but there are also large Muslim (24%) and Christian (18%) communities.
+The majority (about 54%) of the Malayali people are Hindu, mostly of the Ezhavar, Ambalavasi, Namboothiri, Nair, Malayali Brahmin, Thiyyar, Kammalar ,Ezhuthachan, Vishwakarma, Pulayar or Cheramar, Parayar or Sambavar, Mukkuvar,Vellalar, and Nadar communities, but there are also large Muslim (24%) and Christian (18%) communities.
 The Muslim community in Kerala, trace their origins far back to early contacts with Arab traders after the advent of the Muhammed in the Arabian peninsula, and mostly follow the Shafi`i school of Sunni Islam.
 Many speak the distinctive Jonaka Mappila dialect of Malayalam.

 The majority of Christians belong to the Saint Thomas Christian community, and are also known as Syrian(Syriac)Christians(suriyani Christiani) (or Nasrani Mappila).
 Thomas the Apostle reached the trade route of Muziris in 52 AD, and preached Christianity.